-Rapid growth in the Environment and green energy sector has led to an explosion in the number of training schemes available as there is a growing demand for a properly trained green workforce.
+Rapid growth in the renewable and green energy sector in Ireland has led to an explosion in the number of training schemes available, as there is a growing demand for a properly trained 'green' workforce.
 The main courses out there centre around:

 Air pressure testing is carried out in a large number of commercial buildings in order to maximise the efficiency of air conditioning units.
 Air pressure courses will train you how to carry out a proper assessment and use the required equipment.

 Thermal Imaging Thermal testing or thermography measures variations in temperature and the amount of radiation released by an object.
 Thermal testing is used for a wide range of uses including firefighting, monitoring heat loss, veterinary treatment and manufacturing.

 Thermography courses train people to be able to use an infrared camera in order to determine the amount of heat radiation coming from an object.
 The heat radiation will show up on the camera as different colours, according to its source.

 Thermal imaging courses train people to identify areas of heat and become familiar with the electromagnetic spectrum and how to use thermal imaging cameras.